MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Price calculation remarks

-* For price calculation, it's important to have the **Default Customer Template** field filled in.
+* For price calculation, it's important to have a value in the **Default Customer Template** field.
-* Remember to fill in **Currency Code** if your online shop uses different currency than LCY.
+* Remember to enter a **Currency Code** if your online shop uses different currency than LCY.
-* When determining price, the system uses "Lowest price" logic.
+* When determining a price, [!INCLUDE[prod_short](../includes/prod_short.md)] uses "Lowest price" logic.
 It means that if unit price defined in the item card is lower than what is defined in the price group, unit price from item card is used.

 ## Sync Inventory to Shopify